toebeann/gib/README.md

 [<img alt="Usage statistics for gib from the jsDelivr CDN" src="https://data.jsdelivr.com/v1/package/gh/toebeann/gib/badge">](https://www.jsdelivr.com/package/gh/toebeann/gib?tab=stats)

-gib _(tobey's Guided Installer for BepInEx)_ is a CLI utility for automating the installation of [BepInEx](https://github.com/BepInEx/BepInEx), the popular modding framework for Unity games.
+gib _(tobey's Guided Installer for BepInEx)_ is a TUI application for automating the installation of [BepInEx](https://github.com/BepInEx/BepInEx), the popular modding framework for Unity games.

 ![Running gib in the Terminal](https://github.com/toebeann/gib/assets/45315526/1325c6cf-b057-4491-8826-37a54a05affd)